Skip to content

 What is the difference between a plastic surgeon and a doctor who performs aesthetic procedures?

-A plastic surgeon is a doctor who has completed a residency in general surgery followed by a residency in plastic surgery, totaling at least 5 years of surgical training after medical school.
-The Brazilian Society of Plastic Surgery (SBCP) is the entity that certifies these professionals.
-Professionals from other specialties may perform some aesthetic procedures, but they do not have the same surgical training.
-Always check if your doctor is a member of the SBCP.
-I am a full member of the SBCP with CRM-PR 18573 and RQE 15741.
+A plastic surgeon is a physician who has completed a residency in general surgery followed by a residency in plastic surgery, totaling at least 5 years of surgical training after medical school.
+In Brazil, the Brazilian Society of Plastic Surgery (SBCP) is the certifying body for these professionals -- comparable to the American Society of Plastic Surgeons (ASPS) in the United States.
+Physicians from other specialties may perform some cosmetic procedures, but they do not have the same surgical training.
+Always verify that your surgeon is board-certified.
+I am a full member of both the SBCP and the ASPS, with CRM-PR 17.388 and RQE 15.688.

 Yes.
 I receive patients who wish to revise or enhance the results of previous surgeries performed by other professionals.
 These cases, called secondary or revision surgeries, require careful evaluation, as the anatomy has already been altered.
 During the consultation, I assess what has been done, what can be improved, and what the realistic limitations are.
 I am transparent about what can be achieved in each case.